This article was scientifically reviewed by Jessica Bucher

 Some people will assume if they have a certain reaction to different types of foods that they have a food allergy.

 But science is able to distinguish between levels of severity that a reaction to a food produces.
 In some cases, a person may only have a food sensitivity or a food intolerance instead of a true food allergy.

-Symptoms of food sensitivity can vary widely but are all digestive related and will often include gas and bloating, diarrhea, constipation, cramping and nausea.
-It can take up to 72 hours for indications of a certain sensitivity to show up.
+Symptoms of food sensitivity or intolerance can vary widely but are all typically digestive related and will often include gas and bloating, abdominal pain, and diarrhea.

-Unlike food sensitivities and intolerances, food allergies can be fatal.
+Unlike food sensitivities and intolerances, food allergies can be fatal 4.
 In extreme cases, ingesting or even just touching a small amount of a particular food where an allergy is present can produce a severe reaction.

-For an allergy test involving saliva, you swab the inside of your mouth for 30 seconds and pack it into an envelope which is then mailed to a lab for analysis.
-You go through a similar procedure with a hair sample as well.
+For a food sensitivity test involving saliva, you swab the inside of your mouth for 30 seconds and pack it into an envelope which is then mailed to a lab for analysis.

 Benefits of testing your DNA for allergies